-a) reject the point briefly, perhaps by saying something like "no thank you" or "not at this time".
+- a) reject the point briefly, perhaps by saying something like "no thank you" or "not at this time".
 The debater who stood on the point will sit down.
-It is also acceptable for a debater to politely wave down the speaker without verbally rejecting it and disrupting his/her speech.

-b) accept the point, allow the point of information to be asked, and then proceed to address the point.
-A speaker may address the point briefly and move on, choose to merge an answer into what they were going to say, or state that they will deal with this later on (in which case be sure you do!)

-c) say something like "just a second", or "when I finish this point", and then yield the floor when they have finished their sentence or thought.
+It is also acceptable for a debater to politely wave down the speaker without verbally rejecting it and disrupting his/her speech. - b) accept the point, allow the point of information to be asked, and then proceed to address the point.
+A speaker may address the point briefly and move on, choose to merge an answer into what they were going to say, or state that they will deal with this later on (in which case be sure you do!) - c) say something like "just a second", or "when I finish this point", and then yield the floor when they have finished their sentence or thought.

-It is expected that each debater will accept at least two POI's during his/her remarks.
-Each debater on the opposing team should offer, at least, two POI's to the debater delivering the speech.
-Adjudicators are instructed to penalize teams if the lower limits are not attained!
-How well a debater handles themselves in the rough and tumble of offering and accepting POI's is key in this style of debate.
+It is expected that each debater will attempt to accept two POIs during his/her remarks, although this can vary depending on how and when the POIs were attempted.
+Each debater on the opposing team should offer, at least, two POIs to the debater delivering the speech.
+Adjudicators should penalize teams for not offering any points of information.
+How well a debater handles themselves while offering and accepting POI's is key in this style of debate.
+Debaters will also be heavily penalized, and it is grounds for an adjudicator to award a loss, if they feel that a team is blatantly refusing to accept any points of information from the other team.